ppy/osu-wiki/wiki/Tournaments/UKCC/X/en.md

 ## Ruleset

-- This tournament is a 1v1 swiss British osu! tournament.
+- This tournament is a 1v1 [Swiss](https://en.wikipedia.org/wiki/Swiss-system_tournament) British osu! tournament.
 - The structure of the tournament will be:
   - One qualification round where 32 players progress
   - Swiss bracket